A Wedding Photographer’s Business Plan For Growth

-When you first thought about how to get into photography, and then how to start a photography business, you may have considered hiring an assistant.
-Once you attempt hiring one, you may realize it is time-consuming to try and teach someone all of the knowledge you have about your business, and your stress is still at a high.
+When you first thought about how to get into photography and how to start a photography business, you may have considered hiring an assistant.
+Once you attempt hiring one, you may realize it is time-consuming to teach someone all of the knowledge you have about your business, and your stress is still high.
 So how do you find a way to make your business scalable where you can work ON your business rather than IN it?

-By being as detailed as possible, it gives you the opportunity to determine what steps are actually necessary to complete certain tasks, and which steps can be eliminated.
+Being as detailed as possible gives you the opportunity to determine what steps are actually necessary to complete certain tasks and which steps can be eliminated.
 Try to make each task as streamlined as possible – remember, wedding photographers who spend less time working on tasks can dedicate that time to shooting!

-Once you have refined and simplified your process, it is essential to determine which tasks require you to complete, and which can be delegated to others.
+Once you have refined and simplified your process, it is essential to determine which tasks require you to complete and which can be delegated to others.
 If every step requires you, your wedding photography business cannot easily grow.
-As you work through this process, try to make the list of things that only you can do in your business as minimal as possible.
+As you work through this process, try to make a list of things that only you can do in your business.
 These are the items that take your priority.

 - List the 25 most important things for you to do for your business to succeed.

-- Review each item and circle the top 5 that are most important to achieve your goal.
+Review each item and circle the top five that are most important to achieve your goal.

-- Avoid everything else that is not on your 5 most important list.
+- Avoid everything else that is not on your five most important list.

-To prevent feeling over-worked and stressed, you must have a plan for your wedding photography business, especially when it comes to hiring people.
-As your plan is developed and you have identified the tasks that only you can do, you also have a list of items that can be done by others.
+To prevent feeling overworked and stressed, you must have a plan for your wedding photography business, especially when it comes to hiring people.
+As your plan is developed and you have identified the tasks that only you can do, make a list of items that can be done by others.

 “Great things in business are never done by one person.
 They’re done by a team of people.” – Steve Jobs

-They have spent time training in these specialties, and chances are, they are better at it than you are.
+They have spent time training in these specialties, and, chances are, they are better at it than you are.
 More importantly, they can partner with you to make your business faster and more efficient, which leads to growth.
-For example, by using photo editing company, ShootDotEdit, for your wedding photography post production, you will optimize the speed of your post-shoot workflow.
-It can be hard to let go, but give yourself permission to trust others with your business.
+For example, by outsourcing your wedding photography post-production to ShootDotEdit, you will optimize the speed of your post-shoot workflow.
+It can be hard to let go but give yourself permission to trust others with your business.

 “Hire people who are better than you are, then leave them to get on with it.
 Look for people who will aim for the remarkable, who will not settle for the routine.” – David Ogilvy